scicloj/metamorph.ml/README.md

 hyper-parameter tuning.

-In a lot of areas of machine learning, certain aspect of the pre-processing needed to be tuned (by trying), as not clear-cut decisions exists.
+In a lot of areas of machine learning, certain aspect of the pre-processing needed to be tuned (by trying), as no clear-cut decisions exists.

-One example could be the number of dimenssion in PCA or the vocabulary size in a NLP ML model.
+One example could be the number of dimensions in PCA or the vocabulary size in a NLP ML model.
-But it can be as well, the "boolean" alternative, if stemming should be used or not.
+But it can be as well a "boolean" alternative, such as if stemming should be used or not.

 This library allows exactly this, namely hyper-tune an arbitraty complex data transformtion pipeline.

 ## Quick start

 If you just want to see code, here it is:

-Quite some libraies are needed, see the deps.edn file in alias "test"
+Quite some libraies are needed for a complete test case, see the deps.edn file in alias "test"

 ```clojure
 (require